kladtn/2d_gaussian_fit/README.md

 # 2d_gaussian_fit
 Python code for 2D gaussian fitting, modified from the scipy cookbook.
+Simple but useful.

-text here
+Code was used to measure vesicle size distributions.